syncfusion-content/maui-docs/MAUI/Scheduler/accessibility.md

 Moves the view to Agenda view.<br/><br/></td></tr>
 </table>

-N> There is a framework issue with unable to remove or modify  default visual focus style on tab press in windows and the following framework issue in this report [link](https://github.com/dotnet/maui/issues/10193).
+N> There is a framework issue with unable to remove or modify the default visual focus style on tab press in windows platform and following the framework issue in this report [link](https://github.com/dotnet/maui/issues/10193).

 #### MAC and iOS